Their 70 Weeks Of Daniel Exposed

 And after the 62 weeks will [mashiach] an anointed one be cut off and have nothing,

 This second [mashiach] "anointed one" was King Agrippa II of Judea.
 During the war in 66 C.E. the Jews dethroned, and expelled him from Jerusalem.
-He, then deserted to the Roman side, and did not regain his royal status (Agrippa II New World encyclopedia.org).
+Although, Agrippa was Jewish, he deserted to the Roman side, and did not regain his royal status (Agrippa II New World encyclopedia.org).

 and the people of a prince who will come will destroy the city and the Sanctuary,